emilyedalton/News_scraper/README.md

- The articles with a value of "saved = true" are then filtered through the view engine, and displayed.
+ The articles with a value of "saved = true" are then filtered through the Handlebars view engine using built in helpers and displayed.

  * Deletes data when a user clicks "delete" in the "/saved" page which changes the "saved" value of that document from "false" back to "true".